When Are You a Tax Resident in Malaysia?

 It is a privilege to be a tax resident of Malaysia as you would enjoy a handful of tax benefits which leads to great tax savings.
 It is a mistake to assume that you are automatically a tax resident in Malaysia because you are a citizen.
 Likewise, if you are a foreigner, please do not assume that you are not a tax resident as it is based on the number of days you spent in Malaysia.

 Your situation could be more complex and thus, needing the assistance of a tax consultant.
-If so, you may use the form below, we connect you to quality accounting and legal services providers in Malaysia.
+If so, you may use the form below, we connect you to quality accounting, audit, and tax service providers in Malaysia.

 Input details and requirements